News

 In June 2020, I’ll be coming to the beautiful Benslow Music campus to run a four-day course entitled Your Sibelius Toolkit, where I’ll be passing on tips and advice for making the most of this super-powerful music notation program and helping course attendees to feel more confident and empowered Sibelius users.

 This new course will look at using Sibelius notation software in a variety of different contexts, and will aim to make you a more confident Sibelius user.
 From keyboard shortcuts to customising the user interface, we will ensure that this powerful music creation tool works for you, complementing your creativity and processes, and allowing you to be more efficient in whatever you are working on.
 Participants should bring their own laptop with Sibelius version 7 or later to work on during the course.
-There may also be the opportunity to hear your compositions/orchestrations performed by the concurrent Chamber Orchestra course.

 • A few months ago, I had the pleasure of recording an original song in my studio; Lady Will You Be My Friend is a song from the debut novel On The Edge by retired Norfolk GP Tony Ashman – the song appears in the text of the book, and is sung by one of the main characters at a pivotal point in the plot.
 Without giving too much away, the song has quite an impact on the narrative!